bokeh/bokeh/sphinx/source/docs/tutorial/tools.rst

 Positioning the Toolbar
 -----------------------

-By default Bokeh plots come with a toolbar above the plot.
+By default, Bokeh plots come with a toolbar above the plot.
 In this section you will learn how to specify a different location for the toolbar, or to remove it entirely.